 2022/12/14 15:17:25 expected AWS Lambda environment variables [_LAMBDA_SERVER_PORT AWS_LAMBDA_RUNTIME_API] are not defined

 Interestingly, these samples do not include the Golang DNS over HTTPS package likexian/doh-go, which was a notable feature of Denonia.
 This could either be an effort to evade detection, as our own YARA rules published at the time of discovery searched for this package, or it could be that these are actually earlier variants of Denonia – from before the DoH feature was implemented.

 At Cado, we’ve built a tool for automating investigation and response in the cloud.
-You can access a free trial here.
+Check out our 14-day free trial to see the Cado platform in action.
 For more information on this topic, take a look at our playbook “Ultimate Guide to Incident Response in AWS”.